 In 1935 plans were approved by parliament to add memorials to these fountains, and also these sea-creature sculptures by McMillan and Wheeler.
 The bronze statues were completed in 1939, but due to the war all work on Trafalgar Square was suspended at that time.

 The mermaid statues do not have the traditional single tail, but instead have long and powerful tails as an extension of each thigh.
+The split-tail design resembles medieval melusine-style mermaids found in European art and architecture, making the Trafalgar Square figures somewhat unusual examples of this older mermaid tradition in modern public sculpture.

 References: